-- Recognizable foot imprint that is visible also means that you constantly use them.
+- A recognizable foot imprint that is visible also means that you constantly use them.

-- You start feeling pain that you didn’t feel when you bought new insoles.
+- You start feeling the pain that you didn’t feel when you bought new insoles.

 Replacing worn insoles is important for a person like you because if you keep wearing those old inserts, they may hinder your comfortable walking or running with backaches, foot conditions like plantar fasciitis, and even foot injuries.